Labs24GOK/FrontEnd/README.md

 ## Ant Design - an add-on for styles for forms in React components.
 - Use Case: Needed consistent styling for forms used throughout the application that was more flexible and easier to achieve than with Styled Components
-- Pros: made it easy to implement multi-step form design
+- Pros: made it easy to implement and design multi-step form layout

 #### Front end deployed to AWS Amplify